paladugu82/node-smb-server/README.md

   * (Object) _data_: Details about the event.
     * (String) _event_: The name of the event.
     * (Object) _data_: Extended information specific to the event.
+    * (Function) _callback_: An optional callback that will be invoked when the server has finished processing the event.
+See [backend's documentation][BACKENDS] to see which events support callbacks.

 The SMB Server also provides a way for sending events <i>to</i> the server.
 Use a server instance's